 You and your kids agree that for most days during this season, your family will stick to your standard eating expectations, but that when it comes to special events like holiday parties or family gatherings around the holidays, the rules will relax and people can just enjoy whatever they’d like to enjoy.

-The trick with this one is that you need to be willing to relinquish control and trust that your kids will be able to handle themselves (or will eat too much and feel the effects and hopefully learn a lesson that way).
+As a parent, the trick with this one is that you need to be willing to relinquish control and trust that your kids will be able to handle themselves (or will eat too much and feel the effects and hopefully learn a lesson that way).

-Real meal then free reign
+Real meal then freedom of choice

 As a family you agree that you will all make sure to eat some nourishing foods first, but then whatever treats are desired are fair game.
 This approach means that everyone will at least have something solid in their stomach first and that no one risks only filling up on sweets and treats.